amritsharma/writing-challenge/Jan28-iTermocil.md

 ![iTerm2](https://imgur.com/j8MXRnC.png)

-If you look closely, there are six panes in this window.
+There are six panes in this window.
+Five are clearly visible, but can you spot the sixth one?

 Here's the problem that iTermocil solves: